nystudio107/craft-recipe/docs/docs/index.md

 * `entry.someRecipe.name` - the name of the recipe
 * `entry.someRecipe.description` - the description of the recipe
+* `entry.someRecipe.recipeCategory` - The category of the recipe—for example, appetizer, entree, etc.
+* `entry.someRecipe.recipeCuisine` - The cuisine of the recipe (for example, French or Ethiopian).
 * `entry.someRecipe.skill` - the skill level required to make this recipe
 * `entry.someRecipe.serves` - how many people the recipe serves
 * `entry.someRecipe.getImageUrl()` - a URL to the image for the recipe; you can pass in an optional image transform or image transform handle here as well: `entry.someRecipe.getImageUrl('display')`